jonnyleealas/401-Reads/udemy/binarySearch.md

 - If value we are looking for is greater then we search the right side.
 - If value is lesser we search left side.

+# Time complexity
+- O(log base 2 of n) or 2 to what power gives us n?
+- Simplified to O(log n)
+- Every time we double our input we are only adding 1 extra step.
+- O(log n) is similar to linear O(1)

 ```
 function binaryS(a, n){
   let left = a[0];